AmazingDD/serenRec/README.md

 # SR-SNN
-This is the repository of our article published in xxxx 2025 "SR-SNN: When Spiking Neural Network Meets Sequential Recommendation"
+This is the repository of our article published in xxxx 2025 "SR-SNN: When Spiking Neural Network Meets On-device Session-based Recommendation"

 ## 思路